why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 ### Expert Partitioner
 #### About partition schemes
-All Linux distributions use the same "base" partition scheme:
+Most Linux distributions use the same "base" partition scheme:

 * a _bootloader partition_, hosting a small program called a _bootloader_, whose purpose is to take over from the UEFI/BIOS of your computer and set up the initial conditions for your operating system to get running
 * a main _data partition_ (or _OS partition_), which is where the operating system (i.e. _Leap_), optionnally along with your personal user data, will be installed)
+* (recommended but not necessary) a swap partition of the size of your machine's RAM, + 1 GB

 If you are not interested in keeping whatever data or operating system is installed on the target machine, you can simply proceed with the base partition scheme.
 In that cases, simply run the installer and, on the _Disk_ screen, pick the _Suggested Partitioning_ option, and accept all recommendations there.